This article has been authored by Rajat Mohanty, Co-Founder, and CEO of Paladion Networks

-Stated below are some key methods that can help ensure maximum security within an organisation:
+Stated below are some key methods that can help ensure maximum security within an organization:

 Mirai worm demonstrated the impact of having default usernames and passwords on IoT devices.
-In many cases, these were hardcoded into systems.
-This is most common vulnerability that can come up in IoT devices and given the sheer volume of devices, this vulnerability has high impact.
+In many cases, these were hard coded into systems.
+This is the most common vulnerability that can come up with IoT devices and given the sheer volume of devices, this vulnerability has high impact.
 The most obvious answer to this vulnerability is that owners of each IoT device should reset the default accounts and passwords.
 But that is easier said than done given the huge amount of awareness drive to be created and inertia people have to make changes to their device default configurations.
-A better way would be for the IoT vendors to device methods such as forced change of password during set up by an user or having default passwords made unique to each device linked to some device identifier.
+A better way would be for the IoT vendors to devise methods such as forced change of password during set up by a user or having default passwords made unique to each device linked to some device identifier.

 2. Securing the web applications that interact with IoT devices

 IoT devices can be compromised through the web applications that control them.
 The vulnerabilities on web applications have been documented widely including at OWASP project and solutions are known for fixing such vulnerabilities.
 Organizations that have large IoT devices and applications should have periodic web application scanning and mitigation.